 7. Final Redirect Life Hacks...For Now Anyway

-The holidays are over, school is back in session in a few days if not already, 'work is there, as always', and life is probably back to your version of 'normal' by now…but is that a good or bad thing?
-How much longer will it take for you to 'pay off' the holidays; not only financially, but mentally and physically?
+The holidays are over, school is back in session in a few days, 'work is there', as always, and life is about to get back to your version of 'normal' in the next few days…but is that a good or bad thing?!
+How much longer will it take for you to 'pay off' the holidays; not only financially, but mentally and physically too?

-But here it is not even mid January and the 'too broke to go out', 'I feel sick', and 'get the $*#% out of MY way' mentalities have taken over again, along with 'so cold I can't feel my feet' (never mind my face); from the 'lovely' weather that has swept most of Canada, parts of the US and sadly the rest of the world too this last few weeks.
-Are you tired of being sick, tired, cold, broke, ticked off...and winter is 'just getting started' depending on where you live?!
+But here it is not even the third week of January and the 'too broke to go out', 'I feel sick', and 'get the $*#% out of MY way' mentalities have already started to take over again, along with 'so cold I can't feel my feet' (never mind my face); from the 'lovely' weather that has swept most of the world in the last few weeks.
+Are you tired of being sick, tired, cold, broke, ticked off...and yet winter is 'just getting started' (or summer depending on where you live)?!

 Stop lying to yourself and everyone else, get your crap together and REALLY DO what you want to do!
-Some simple organization, pre-planning, and breaking down of larger goals into smaller 'do-able' steps will keep you motivated along your journey so you WILl make it all the way to your bigger goals; its like counting minutes to New Year's Eve all over again!
+Apologies in advance here as I'm preaching more to myself than you at the moment i think, having struggled with way too much personal, health, financial and even family losses over the last four years, yet having hung on by the Grace of God (or the sheer insanity of refusing to let my haters win?!); but some simple organization, pre-planning, and breaking down of larger goals into smaller 'do-able' steps will keep me/you motivated along your journey so you WILL make it all the way to your bigger goals and JUST DO IT ALREADY!
+Its like counting the minutes to New Year's Eve all over again!

 WASH YOUR HANDS BEFORE PREPARING AND/OR EATING FOOD YOU ARE GOING TO EAT (or feed someone else)!